eldronzhou/SDPR/README.md

 ### Reference LD

-If you are working on summary statistics from EUR ancestry, you can download the [MHC included](https://app.box.com/s/s12aiocfojlksbtdu0yyh4jv2juupa4m) or [MHC removed](https://app.box.com/s/lhy2qft97rqf04jpf5150yy5j2ghzqtk) reference LD directory consisting 1 million HapMap3 SNPs estimated from 503 1000 Genome EUR samples.
+If you are working on summary statistics from EUR ancestry, you can download the [MHC included](https://app.box.com/s/s12aiocfojlksbtdu0yyh4jv2juupa4m) or [MHC removed](https://app.box.com/s/lhy2qft97rqf04jpf5150yy5j2ghzqtk) reference LD directory consisting 1 million HapMap3 SNPs estimated from 503 1000 Genome EUR samples (Update 5/23/2025: chr2.dat and chr2.snpInfo are corrupted in the MHC_removed directory.
+Please use chr2.dat and chr2.snpInfo provided in the MHC_included directory).
 You can also create the reference LD for your preferred reference panel by running the command below.

 ```
 # 1 thread